Mariah Carey to Texas bar that banned ‘All I Want for Christmas’ until Dec. 1: ‘It’s time’

-A sign on its jukebox last week said the catchy tune “will be skipped” if played before then, and after that date it can be played but only “one time a night.”
+A sign on its jukebox last week said that the catchy tune “will be skipped” if played before then, and that after that date it can be played but only “one time a night.”

-The bar did not immediately respond to The Post’s request for comment but the general manager told CNN she did not “hate Mariah Carey and I don’t hate Christmas” — though the song gets played too frequently, jarring staff.
+The bar did not immediately respond to The Washington Post’s request for comment, but the general manager told CNN that she did not “hate Mariah Carey and I don’t hate Christmas” but that the song is played too frequently, jarring the staff.
 She added that the sign was intended to be lighthearted and had been put up in the bar for the last few years.

 A picture of the sign, shared by a National Review reporter on Twitter, has sparked a social media debate, with the musician herself weighing in late Monday.